bitnami-labs/sealed-secrets/README.md

 ### Re-encryption

-Before you can get rid of some old sealing keys you need to re-encrypt your SealedSecrets with with the latest private key).
+Before you can get rid of some old sealing keys you need to re-encrypt your SealedSecrets with the latest private key).

 ```bash
 kubeseal --rotate <my_sealed_secret.yaml >tmp.yaml \